 Read moreThere are over 350,000 cases of cancer each year in the UK and one in two people will develop some form of it during their lifetime.

-View videoBowel cancer is the fourth most common cancer in the UK and in most cases affects the large bowel (colon).
+Read moreProstate cancer is now the second most common cancer in the UK and the most common cancer in men.

 Read more